vspiliop/kafka-contract-test-producer/src/site/markdown/index.md

 - If producer by mistake stops following the contract producer build fails!
 - Meaning, the producer emits events that the consumers actually expect

+##### Triggering the producer

+How can we trigger the producer to emit the proper event, so that we verify it against its contract?

 #### <a id="Consumer-1"></a> Consumer

 ![](images/src/main/plantuml/consumer-contract-test.png)

 Pros:
-- Exist on the Instrument (producer) bitbucket repo
+- Exist on the RefData (producer) bitbucket repo
 - Run as part of the build process
 - Fast
 - Stable